elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 ---

-### What is the main concept of memory management in JavaScript?
+### What is the central concept of memory management in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main concept of memory management in JavaScript is reachability.
-Simply put, “reachable” values are those that are accessible or usable somehow are guaranteed to be stored in memory.
+  <div><strong>Interview Response:</strong> The central concept of memory management in JavaScript is reachability.
+Simply put, "reachable" values are those that get are accessible or usable somehow and are guaranteed to get stored in memory.
 </div>
   </div>
 </details>

 ---

-### In relation to JavaScript memory management.
+### Concerning JavaScript memory management.
 What is a GC root?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A “root” is simply an object that the garbage collector assumes is reachable by default, which then has its references traced to find all other current objects that are reachable.
-Any object that is not reachable through any reference chain of any of the root objects is considered unreachable and will eventually be destroyed by the garbage collector.
+  <div><strong>Interview Response:</strong> A "root" is simply an object that the garbage collector assumes is reachable by default, which then has its references traced to find all other current objects that are reachable.
+Any object that is not reachable through any reference chain of any root objects is considered unreachable and eventually gets destroyed by the garbage collector.
 </div>
   </div>
 </details>

 ---

-### There is a base set of inherently reachable values, that cannot be deleted for obvious reasons.
+### A base set of inherently reachable values cannot get deleted for obvious reasons.
 Can you name at least one?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Global variables cannot be deleted directly.
-The global variable must be set to null before the memory can be collected.
-However, the variable still exists and simply references null (nothingness).
+  <div><strong>Interview Response:</strong> Global variables cannot get deleted directly, and the global variable must be set to null before the memory can be collected.
+However, the variable still exists and references null (nothingness).
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />